Quaz-ux/Joke-Bot/README.md

 API link: https://sv443.net/jokeapi/v2/

-To run the bot you need to create 'config.json' and put you API Token in there.
+To run the bot you need to create 'config.json' and put your API Token in there.